stefan-hoeck/idris2-sop/src/Doc/Intro.md

-It provides conversion functions for a data type from and to its generic representation as a sum of product plus the correpsonding proof that these functions actually represent an isomorphism.
+It provides conversion functions for a data type from and to its generic representation as a sum of product plus the correpsonding proofs that these functions actually represent an isomorphism.
 Plus it comes with elaborator reflection utilities to generate implementations of this interface automatically - for a limited set of data types at least.